ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

     </div>

     <div class="content-column">
-        Conversations are not an entirely new phenomena on the web.
-A nod to my former colleauge and creator of Slashdot, Rob Malda, who in many ways invented social news constructs.
-We knew we had a lot of established social tech products and interpersonal paradigms to consider and draw inspiration.
+        Conversations are not an new construct on the web.
+Former colleague and creator of SlashDot, Rob Malda, helped me understand the ugliness that can come from an unfettered community.
+We wanted to seed a very different moderated experience on Trove.

-        <p>When doing research, instead of looking at the most popular products, I look for products people _Love_.
-In addition, I look for taste - products that have been created by obsessed mad geniuses preferably that have made multiple successful products.
-Here are a few of the products I looked closely at and what I like/disliked about them.
+        <p>When doing research, I started looking for tight, civilized communities.
+I found that the more transparent and the more niche the context, the better behaved the mob was.
+I then used these findings to inform design decisions and they helpd product folks decide who to reach out to for the first wave.
         </p>

         <p>Branch - Discussions only platform, a back-and-forth style UI starting with a single article post (since been shutdown)- created by the genius @Ev and was sold to fb.
 Branch Product Lead now works for the white house as the first head of product.</p>